axonivy-market/azure-servicebus-connector/azure-servicebus-connector-product/README.md

 ### Configuration

 Configuration can be done in global variables where some simple inheritence mechanism is provided.
-All Azure Service Bus configuration is stored below the `azure-servicebus-connector` global variable.
+All Azure Service Bus configuration is stored below the `azureServicebusConnector` global variable.
 See the variable descriptions for usage.